Financial Authority Partner Profile

 - Enable CNBV staff to improve AML-related data validation and analysis, and generate customized reports for supervisory and policy development purposes.

-By improving data quality and access, and developing new tools for data visualization and analysis, R2A will support the CNBV’s efforts to effectively implement an AML risk-based supervisory approach that reduces compliance costs and promotes financial inclusion while ensuring financial integrity.
-This is because reducing inefficiencies in current processes would give CNBV staff greater bandwidth to improve supervisory quality, and enable the CNBV to provide sharper guidance to supervised institutions in improving their AML compliance systems.
+By improving data quality and access, and developing new tools for data visualization and analysis, R2A will support CNBV’s efforts to effectively implement an AML risk-based supervisory approach that reduces compliance costs and promotes financial inclusion while ensuring financial integrity.
+This is because reducing inefficiencies in current processes would give CNBV staff greater bandwidth to improve supervisory quality, and enable CNBV to provide sharper guidance to supervised institutions in improving their AML compliance systems.

 Sandro García-Rojas Castillo